fre5h/datetime-php/README.md

 ### Immutable `DateTimeRange` ValueObject

-This library provides  also immutable class `DateTimeRange`, instead of `DateRange` it check date and time.
+This library provides  also immutable class `DateTimeRange`, instead of `DateRange` it checks date and time.

 ```php
 use Fresh\DateTime\DateTimeRange;